coreygirard/less/roadmap.md

 **Docs** <br>
-Look into using Slate / Read The Docs
+Look into using Slate / Read The Docs?
 - Specifications [Markdown]
   - list of all functions, with arguments, etc
 - Quickstarts [Markdown with embedded images]